Overview of Herpes Simplex Virus 1 & 2 IgM

 It is used to screen for or diagnose Herpes simplex infection.
 A doctor suspects herpes simplex infection when you have blister on your genitals, or symptoms of meningitis like severe headache, seizures.
 It may also be ordered if you are pregnant and are suffering from herpes.
 A doctor may also order HSV antibody test if you have another sexually transmitted disease and are at increased risk of infection.

-Why Get Tested for Herpes Simplex Virus 1 & 2 IgM?
+Why is Herpes Simplex Virus 1 & 2 IgM done?

 - If you have signs of herpes virus infection like blister on the genitals